harilvfs/carch/README.md

 ## Roadmap 📅

-We are excited to share our roadmap for the Carch project!
-This outlines our upcoming features, improvements, and timelines.
+Check out our roadmap for the Carch project!
+It highlights upcoming features, improvements, and timelines.
 For more details, please check out the full roadmap:

 [View the Roadmap](https://github.com/harilvfs/carch/blob/main/roadmap.md)

 *We appreciate your feedback and contributions as we continue to develop Carch.
 Stay tuned for updates!*

 ## 📄License